Maurice Papon: World War II

-Fourth Republic
+Rehabilitation under the Fourth Republic

 Some résistants questioned his activities, but Papon avoided being judged by the Comité départemental de libération (CDL) of Bordeaux for his role during Vichy, as he was protected by Gaston Cusin.
-He presented a certificate attesting that he had taken part in the Resistance although its authenticity was later rejected.
+He presented a certificate attesting that he had taken part in the Resistance, although its authenticity was later rejected.

 The CDL were in charge of the épuration, the pursuit of collaborators.
 During the Liberation of France, the Resistance in Bordeaux was very weak.
 It lacked members because of internal dissensions and German repression.
 Maurice Sabatier, Papon's mentor and chief, was accused by the CDL of having "boasted" that his prefecture was one of the most efficient concerning the "percentage" of "deportations."
 He was sentenced only to a suspension of several months during which he was paid half his salary.
 In 1948, he was awarded the Legion of Honour for general wartime service.

 Papon became chief of staff of the commissaire de la République, a high civil servant that replaced Vichy's prefects.
 He effectively retained the same functions as during the war.
-Charles de Gaulle and others "perfectly knew his past," according to Olivier Guichard."
+Charles de Gaulle and others "perfectly knew his past," according to Olivier Guichard.
 De Gaulle had received him personally after the liberation of Bordeaux in September 1944.

 Papon was first named prefect of the Landes department in August 1944 and then chief of staff of the commissaire of the Republic of Aquitaine, under Gaston Cusin.
 When Cusin left Bordeaux, his successor, Jacques Soustelle, a Gaullist Résistant, confirmed Papon into his functions.
 A few months later, Maurice Bourgès-Maunoury also confirmed him there.

 In October 1945, Papon was appointed as vice-director of Algeria at the Minister of Interior.
 A year later, he became secretary of state to the Ministry of Interior Jean Biondi of the socialist French Section of the Workers' International (SFIO).
 Eric Roussel, a De Gaulle biographer, wrote that to the general and president, who was concerned with the survival of the Republic against undemocratic movements:"the authority of the state is so sacred, the danger constituted by the communists so intolerable, that he is disposed to accept without too many problems of conscience men who may have, for a fairly long time, worked on behalf of Vichy."

 Papon was named prefect of Corsica in January 1947 by Léon Blum's government and, in October 1949, prefect of Constantine in Algeria by Radical Henri Queuille's government (with SFIO member Jules Moch at the Interior).
 He went to Morocco in 1954 as general secretary of the protectorate, where he helped repress Moroccan nationalists.
 He returned to Constantine in 1956 during the Algerian War (1954–1962), where he actively participated in the repression, including the use of torture against the civilian population.